Assorted Pictures of a Great Diplomat

 From Colonial Rule in Eritrea to Flight to Sudan and the Rise of a High-Class Diplomat

-Not all Eritreans supported Italy; there was some resistance, though often limited and suppressed due to the historically known harshness of fascist Italian rule.
-Therefore a considerable number of Eritreans fled to Sudan, Egypt or Ethiopia and began forming the nucleus of later anti-Colonial and independence movements.
+1. Not all Eritreans supported Italy; there was some resistance, though often limited and suppressed due to the harshness of fascist Italian rule.

 After completing his studies and spending some time in Khartoum, Mallas made the decisive choice to travel back to his homeland, Eritrea, and to the city of Asmara in hopes of finding an employment.
 His desire to leave Khartoum and Sudan stemmed from the fact that, at the time, it was very difficult for Eritreans to find work in Khartoum due to structural limitations.
 Fortunately, he managed to secure a position within the judiciary in Asmara, which was still under Italian administration.
 There, he not only worked diligently but also learned the Italian language, which would prove very useful later in his career.

 Following Italy’s defeat in World War II (Mallas was then just over 27 years old), Eritrea became a British protectorate in 1941.
 But in 1952, the United Nations decided that Eritrea would enter into a federation with Emperor Haile Selassie’s Ethiopia.
 But in 1962, ten years after the federation was formed, Emperor Haile Selassie unilaterally annexed Eritrea, triggering the Eritrean struggle for independence.
 The Eritrean Liberation Front (ELF) was established, and a thirty-year conflict began, ultimately leading to Eritrea’s independence in 1993.
-Unfortunately, as of 2025, Eritrea is still not considered a “free country”—it is effectively a one-party state with a very weak judicial system and a complete absence of free elections.
+Unfortunately, as of 2025, Eritrea is still not considered a free country—it is effectively a one-party state with a very weak judicial system and a complete absence of free elections.

 In the aftermath of WWII, note that, during the British and UN administration of the land Eritrea and amid discussions with Emperor Haile Selassie’s Ethiopia, Mallas made a crucial decision.
 He moved to Addis Ababa.
 He dedicated himself also to learning Amharic, Ethiopia’s official language.
-At the time, Ethiopia also had relatively very few educated Ethiopian (including Eritreans of origin) adults, and Mallas saw this as an important opportunity at the time to” climb up in his career step”.
-With his academic merits and a bit of luck, Mallas succeeded in securing a job at the Imperial State Department (Ministry of Foreign Affairs), initially under Aklilu Habte-Wold and later Yilma Deressa.
+At the time, Ethiopia also had relatively very few educated Ethiopian adults, and Mallas saw this as an important opportunity at the time ”to climb up in his career step”.

+With his academic merits and some fortune, Mallas succeeded to secure a job at the Imperial State Department (Ministry of foreign affairs).
 Mastering and being fluent in English, Tigrinya, Ge’ez, Amharic, Italian, and Arabic, Mallas impressed many, including his majesty the Emperor Haile Selassie himself.
-Despite being 35 or 36 years of age, and actually lacking formal political science education/international affairs studies of some sort.
-His exceptional intelligence, multilingual fluency, refined personality, and unwavering dedication earned him a distinguished appointment: a prominent desk position with an exceptional ambassadorial oversight, within the Ministry of Foreign Affairs of His Imperial Majesty’s government.
+Despite being 35 or 36 years of age, and actually lacking formal political science education/international affairs.
+So his intelligence, multilingualism, personality and dedication earned him an exceptional appointment namely: To be a Minister.
+Which department?
+The Minister of Foreign Affairs, in the Imperial Ethiopian government.

-Senegal to become Senegal’s first president since 1960 until 1980.
 These leaders and others became the torchbearers of African liberation, shaping the continent’s political landscape for decades to come.

 Ambassador Mallas first Diplomatic Assignment: India

-After stepping down from a great job and office at the ministry of Foreign affairs due to health reasons, Mallas Andom—at the behest of Emperor Haile Selassie—was appointed Chargé d’affaires of Ethiopia to the republic of India.
-This assignment came shortly after India gained its independence from British colonial rule on August 15, 1947.
-At the time, India was undergoing a transformative period of national reconstruction and identity- building.
+At the time, India was undergoing a transformative period of national reconstruction and identity-building.
 Mallas arrived in a nation marked by strong leadership, bold political visions, and deep philosophical reflection.
 It was a historic moment—especially considering the remarkable leaders he encountered during his diplomatic posting in New Delhi.

 During this period, Mallas personally met with some of the most influential figures of the 20th century: